Vetchems/sd-lexikrea/README.md

  1. Generate all 50 results.
 (If selected this will generate all prompts found from the search.)
  2. List Prompts (Lists the search results in a dropdown box.
 Selecting a prompt here will use it when Generate is clicked.)
- 3. Output to text (Saves a text file with the prompt search results in the folder specified.)
+ 3. Output to text (Saves a text file with the prompt search results in the folder specified.
+You must click Update output folder for changes to take effect.)

 ## Screenshots